 Best time to go

-Uzbekistan is quite cheap and perfect destination for the budget travellers.
-You can expect to pay around 25 – 45 USD per day per person and that should cover accommodation and 3 meals all together.
+You can expect to pay around 25 – 45 USD per day per person and that should cover accommodation and 3 meals altogether.

 Local Sim card

 Local sim cards can be purchased by tourists in many airports and operator shops with prepaid data.